 Inferior virtue never deviates from virtue, and so is without virtue.

 Inferior virtue: without doing, yet believing.

 She tells how doctors in France decide end-of-life issues for terminally ill infants, while the parents in America make these decisions.
 That leaves American parents feeling guiltier about outcomes than French parents do.
-Ironically, the American parents still said they would rather have the choice.
+Ironically, the American parents still say they preferred to have the choice.
 Limitless choice promises so much.
-It is a great story, but it just doesn’t deliver.
+It is a great story, yet it just doesn’t deliver.
 (See The Story Trumps the Truth, p.167.)
 Iyengar calls this false belief in the value of unlimited choice “phantasmagoria”, i.e., a sequence of real or imaginary images like those seen in a dream.

 Overall, there is nothing unique about Americans, per se.
-Our unique and widespread circumstances of wealth have favored unbalanced and unrealistic expectations.
+Our current widespread circumstances of wealth have favored unbalanced and unrealistic expectations.
 Most any animal seizes the opportunity for more if given the choice.
 (See Wealth plays out in odd ways, p.32.
-For an even broader view, see And Then There Was Fire, p.296)
+For a broader view, see And Then There Was Fire, p.296)